costycnc/inkscape-1.0-python-hello-world-extension-costycnc/gcode/readme.md

 gcode.nc will be rewrite any time

 you find this extension in Inskape in Menu > Estensions > helloworld > gcode ( if not find this extensions in Menu ... mean that something go wrong!!!)

+Code is sample so i dont know that is difficult to add custom commands like M03,M05,S1000,ecc